zxing-js/library/readme.md

 The builded library itself is targeting es5 (see `.babelrc`).
 If you want to target es6 change to `"presets": ["es2016"]` and add babel-preset-es2016 to dependencies (but be aware that webpack uglify does not yet support es6 as of this writing).

+The browser library is using the [MediaDevices](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices) web api which is marked as experimental as of this writing.
+You can use external polyfills like [enumerateDevices-shim](https://github.com/pbojinov/enumerateDevices-shim) and [mediaDevices-getUserMedia-polyfill](https://github.com/mozdevs/mediaDevices-getUserMedia-polyfill) to increase browser compatiblity.

 ### Scanning from Video Camera

 To display the input from the video camera you will need to add a video element in the html page: